 By Chuck Mikolajczak

-Coca Cola and Johnson & Johnson helped overshadow a mixed bag of
+Tuesday, as gains in Coca Cola and Johnson & Johnson after their

 better-than-expected quarterly revenue as strong sales in China